pavitranew/session-7-rest-ang/README.md

 Note: `module.exports` is the object that's returned as the result of a require call.

 All the main elements of a [REST application](http://www.restapitutorial.com/lessons/httpmethods.html) - GET, POST, PUT, DELETE - http actions are accounted for here.
-We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from other routes we may create within Angular.
+We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from routes we create within Angular.

 Note the require statement.
 We'll create a pirates controller and placed all our Request event handling methods inside the it.